danielholmes/battle-for-hill-218/README.md

  - It would be easier if the battlefield was always shown from the same side, no matter which color you are playing.
 By this I mean that if I'm red, I play my cards from the bottom, if I'm blue, I still play my cards from the bottom.
 You would have to do some magic with the view.php and the .tpl file

- - I think it would be very useful to have a zoom functionality on the play zone (you can get a readonly copy of Gaia project from the project page to check out how to do that)

  - at the start of the game having 'player 1 base' & 'player 2 base' displayed like in the rulebook would help beginners